zandershah/notes/music140.md

 - Since 1950s, there is an emphasis on vocals but this was not always the case.
 - Smooth and vocalized voice, you can hear the words clearly; control and calm
 - Band leaders are "the stars".
 Benny Goodman, Count Basie, Duke Ellington, Tommy Dorsey.
-- Music industry divided into 3 categores:
+- Music industry divided into 3 categories:
     1. Pop: White, middle class, urban / northern US (where the money is).
     2. Race (Blues): Black, regardless of class or location.
     3. Hillbilly (Country): Lower / working class, primarily white / southern US.
-        - Origins in poor, rural part of southern US but is migrating to urban areas (particularily in the south).
+        - Origins in poor, rural part of southern US but is migrating to urban areas (particularly in the south).

 Example of Race Music: "Good Rockin' Tonight" (Roy Brown 1947)